ice-lenor/AssignmentWebshop/README.txt

 The uploaded dictionary entries are not multilingual; which means that if we upload two entries with "groen" and "green" colors, there will be two separate color entries.

-I also didn't have time to write any tests.
+I didn't have time to write any tests.
 But if I had, I would use a mocking framework, for example, RhinoMocks, which would help me make mocks for interfaces I created.
 This way, I would be able to unit-test ProductRawToProductConverter, the whole validation mechanism (individual validations and the whole ProductValidator), and perhaps after some tweaks - the DictionaryCache.
 A real production system could ask for integration tests: we could write some automated tests for the REST api; and perhaps UI tests as well.

+I didn't have time to profile the application.
+The requirements didn't state the acceptable speed and memory consumption.
+It will work, but perhaps not as fast as it could have been.

 Finally, please excuse some bootstrap code: it is remnants of the default MVC-project which Visual Studio creates by default.